 The installation of the skylight in the bathroom may be a standard feature on this unit.
-In addition, a soft shade is installed on the skylight for privacy.
-To open or close the shade, simply move the bottom rail in the direction desired.
+It will be located above the tub/shower.

 Doors

 The front entrance door is a radius door with a dead bolt lock for added security and a power flush stepwell cover.
 When the door is opened fully, the door hinge will automatically hold the door open.
 To close the door from the open position, either the inside or outside handle must be released for the door to move.
 For your safety, a lighted acrylic assist handle has been placed at the entrance door.